Religious School Teachers 5785

 rh.webbe@dorsheitzedek.org

 Rahab Hiram treasures being a part of the Dorshei Tzedek family as the Administrative Assistant.
 They love to experiment with ways of fusing their Greek Sephardic background with Reconstructionist minhag, and they have recently become more involved with contributing to Jewish ritual life.
 In addition to their work at CDT, they are currently persuing the completion of their BA in Jewish & Hebrew Studies online at the University of Wisconsin.
-Rahab Hiram currently lives in Boston with their wife, Emelia (who also happens to be an educator at the CDT Religious School!), and their little family of two cats, two rats, and a beloved tarantula named Buttercup.
+Rahab Hiram currently lives in Boston with their wife, Rakiyah (who also happens to be an educator at the CDT Religious School!), and their little family of two cats, two rats, and a beloved tarantula named Buttercup.
 In their free time, they enjoy playing the piano, studying spiders, and watching horror movies.

 Bella Grace Harris (they/she)